Metro and Apple roll out mobile payment system in virtual wallet and new app

 It’s a long-awaited technological milestone for the nation’s third-largest transit system, and it comes at an opportune time, giving customers fearful of the coronavirus a touchless way to pay.
 Customers need only hold their phones within four inches of the fare target, Metro said.

 A virtual fare card will replace the physical SmarTrip cards once a customer chooses to go mobile.
 The mobile card can be accessed through Apple Wallet and also by downloading a new Metro app, available free in the App Store.
+Users do not have to download the Metro mobile app to use the Apple Wallet feature.

-An Android version is still under development.
+An Android version is still under development, Metro said.

 “This is a game changer for our customers,” Metro General Manager Paul J. Wiedefeld said.
 “It’s all about the customers.
 It’s a much safer, faster, more convenient way to enter our system to put dollars on your card or your wallet now.
 It is really the future.”